The 10 Best Conference Cameras

 video play icon

-This wiki has been updated 15 times since it was first published in January of 2019.
+This wiki has been updated 19 times since it was first published in January of 2019.
 Now that it's easier than ever to speak face-to-face over the internet, every company needs at least one reliable conference camera.
 They'll allow you to host live video meetings with colleagues, clients and business partners from around the world.
 We've included a variety of options that offer features like remote controls, zoom capabilities, and high quality images and audio.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Owl Labs Meeting Pro